 Scene graphs are a model-centric approach to 3D that hierarchically defines geometry shape, appearance, position and orientation, etc. etc.

-- Directed acyclic graph (DAG), meaning a tree with a root node and no loops - Declarative listing of parameters of interest - Similar to defining a Computer Aided Design (CAD) model draw this triangle, that triangle, recompute, etc.
+- Directed acyclic graph (DAG), meaning a tree with a root node and no loops - Declarative listing of parameters of interest - Similar to defining a Computer Aided Design (CAD) model

 Unlike most imperative programming approaches